AnnaBaranova/minesweeper_game/readme.md

 > * Write a function that opens empty cells around the clicked one until it reaches cells with numbers.
 > * Write a function that adds +1 in cells around a cell with a mine.
-> * Write a function that check if all cells without a mine are opened.
 > * Set a timer.

 5. **My key learnings**: